ammarhakim/ammar-simjournal/source/pn/pn1/pn1-on-lang-longevity.rst

   of the hardware limitations must be accounted for when doing numeric-intensive work.
 - Memory is finite and linearly addressed in a von Neumann architecture.
-Programs are treated as data (“stored program architecture”, first invented by Charles Babbage).
+Programs are treated as data ("stored program architecture", first invented by Charles Babbage).
 Hence, the language must allow efficiently addressing the underlying memory and instructions via close-to-metal calls.
 This is particularly true when complex memory hierarchies, SIMD operations, pipelined CPUs and